ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 When creating public and private uplinks, you may need to customize the security group rules.
 For more information, see [{{site.data.keyword.vpc_short}} Security Groups](/docs/vpc?topic=vpc-using-security-groups).
 {: note}

 When creating public and private uplinks, a recommended best practice is to enable NSX-T Edge Gateway Firewall on the interfaces and create required rule set to secure your workloads properly.
-For more information for configuring Gateway Firewall, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-A52E1A6F-F27D-41D9-9493-E3A75EC35481.html).
+For more information for configuring Gateway Firewall, see [VMware Docs](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-A52E1A6F-F27D-41D9-9493-E3A75EC35481.html){: external}.
 {: note}